 The address to write to is:

-As part of our commitment to dealing with your complaints effectively, Coutts, as part of The Royal Bank of Scotland Group, are the first bank to publish the number of complaints we've reported to the Financial Services Authority.
+As part of our commitment to dealing with your complaints effectively, Coutts, as part of The Royal Bank of Scotland Group, are the first bank to publish the number of complaints we've reported to the Financial Conduct Authority.

-Coutts & Co in the UK subscribes to the Lending Code (pdf, 273kb).
+Coutts & Co in the UK subscribes to the Lending Code (pdf 273kb).

 Compliance with the Code is independently monitored and enforced by the Lending Standards Board.